danieldantasdev/DesignPatternsInUse/README.md

 **Usage**: Define a family of algorithms.
 For example, they allow users to choose different sorting or compression algorithms.

 **Real-world example**: Let’s plan a travel from city A to city B. You can choose a "transportation strategy" based on your needs: take a fast train (speed focus), a comfortable bus (comfort focus), or a budget-friendly carpool (low-cost focus).

+**The remark about usage**: This could lead to an increased number of classes and complexity when dealing with many strategies.
+There is no need to add new classes and interfaces if you have only a few algorithms that change rarely.

 **UML diagram of Strategy pattern:**